bharathipilli/C-Programs/Pointers_programs.md

 1 4 6 2 7 3
 Rearranged array : 2 4 6 1 7 3
 ```
-### 33. Find the first repeating element in an array.
+### 33. Find the first repeating element in an array using pointers.
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  *33. Find the first repeating element in an array.*